 A calculation, using a formula provided by the federal government, must be performed for students who receive Title IV financial assistance (Pell, FSEOG, and Direct Loans) and officially withdraw from all courses, drop all courses, are expelled, take an unapproved leave of absence, or fail to return from an approved leave of absence prior to the 60 percent date of the semester.
 All unearned aid must be returned to the federal aid programs as determined by the formula.

-In order to keep all the financial aid issued in each semester, students must remain enrolled for at least 60 percent of the semester.
+In order to keep all the financial aid issued in each semester, students must remain enrolled for more than 60 percent of the semester.
 After this point the student has earned 100 percent of the Title IV funds released for the semester.
 It is in your best interest to maintain attendance and complete at least one class each semester that you receive federal aid to avoid repayment of funds.
 (Different requirements apply to maintain satisfactory academic progress.)

 The Return to Title IV calculation determines how much of the federal financial aid a student received for the semester was actually “earned” and how much must be repaid.
 The amount of financial aid earned is based on the student’s date of withdrawal from all classes.